DoSomethingArchive/gambit-content/README.md

 * `npm run all-tests` Make sure all tests pass
 * `heroku local` from your Gambit directory

-#### Docker (deprecated)

-Gambit can also be installed via Docker:

-1. `git clone`
-2. `docker-compose up`

-All apps are executed by `Foreman` to handle process management & mimic Heroku.
-`Nodemon` will autoreload the server when a file changes.
-The compose file defines env variables for connection details & network mapping.

 ### License
 &copy;2017 DoSomething.org.
-Gambit is free software, and may be redistributed under the terms specified in the [LICENSE](https://github.com/DoSomething/gambit/blob/dev/LICENSE) file.
+Gambit Campaigns is free software, and may be redistributed under the terms specified in the [LICENSE](https://github.com/DoSomething/gambit/blob/dev/LICENSE) file.
 The name and logo for DoSomething.org are trademarks of Do Something, Inc and may not be used without permission.